PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 validated before any mutation.
 This remains a semantic graph pattern and does not depend on a model name.

+At the four production locations where leading-input, Asin/Acos, and Erf passthrough were consecutive, `run_input_unary_passthrough_cleanup` registers them as one `LAYOUT_PLAN` group with priorities 10/20/30 and stable IDs `layout.leading_input_passthrough`, `layout.asin_passthrough`, and `layout.erf_passthrough`.
+All three rewrites use one ModelIRGraphIndex and LayoutState for input/output mutation, boundary-transpose removal, and pruning.
+A model-only relevant-op scan avoids state construction on unrelated graphs;
+indexed topology guards distinguish the single-consumer leading chain from the two-branch Asin and Erf decompositions before taking snapshots.
+HardSwish and HardSigmoid remain outside this group because intervening production rewrites separate the two sequences.

 Pseudo-expanded HardSwish passthrough is another member of `passes/input_passthrough_layout.py`.
 It accepts only the residual `Add → optional Relu6 → Div-or-Mul → Mul(original, branch)` topology with